-A plastic surgeon or what is sometimes known as a plastic and reconstructive surgeon is one of the most highly trained surgeons of all the surgical specialties.
+metimes known as a plastic and reconstructive surgeon is one of the most highly trained surgeons of all the surgical specialties.
 They are not only surgeons who perform beautification surgery and procedures, but carry out very complex reconstruction of injuries.
 For example, when other surgeons cannot close a massive wound, plastic surgeons will be called in to bring in new tissues to cover the wound.
 Other times peripheral nerves will be repaired or reconstructed by specialized plastic surgeons called microsurgeons.
 Arm replantations, total face transplants (recently reported in the media) were developed and successfully performed by plastic surgeons.

 The Surgeon’s Surgeon

-These remarkable surgeons are sometimes known as the "surgeons surgeon" as they are all trained in general surgery, most actually complete the requirements to be a board certifed general surgeon.
+These remarkable surgeons are sometimes known as the “surgeons surgeon” as they are all trained in general surgery, most actually complete the requirements to be a board certified general surgeon.
 This five years of rigorous training is completed even before they start their formal plastic surgery education.
-Plastic Surgery training adds a minimum of two more years which makes Plastic Surgeons the surgeons with the most years of training - thus a surgeon's surgeon.
+Plastic Surgery training adds a minimum of two more years which makes Plastic Surgeons the surgeons with the most years of training – thus a surgeon’s surgeon.